 - Variety of power-ups and weapons to use in combat

 Often compared to party fighters like Super Smash Bros., the Power Stone games have cultivated a dedicated fanbase.
-Their innovative gameplay and charming character designs have earned them cult classic status.
+Their fresh arena-based gameplay and charming character designs have earned them cult classic status.

 Capcom vs. SNK 2, released in 2001, brought together characters from two fighting game powerhouses: Capcom and SNK.